Aroulis8/PyOS/README.md

 **Still in development**

-If you find any grammar or spelling mistakes, make an issue with the tag "mistake".
+If you find any grammar or spelling mistakes, make an issue with the label "mistake in text".